How to Troubleshoot Your HLS Live Stream

 7. Backup Streams or Starting From Scratch

 Q4: What should I check during encoder troubleshooting?
-R4: When troubleshooting your encoder, you should verify: a) Stream URL and Stream Name b) Login and Password (if required) c) Multi-bitrate streams naming d) Other encoder settings
+R4: When troubleshooting your encoder, you should verify: a) Stream URL and Stream Name b) Login and Password (if required) c) Multi-bitrate stream naming d) Other encoder settings

 Q5: How can I check my available bandwidth?
 A5: You can check your available bandwidth in your Dacast account under the “Upgrade my plan” section.
 It displays the remaining bandwidth for your plan.